mbr-phys/dotfiles/README.md

 Most of this has been taken from a friend's configs and then customised for my own preferences, some stuff also just from across the internet

+_will add links to all packages in time_

 ---

 #### general windows management